SamvPy/pi-PrimeNovo/pi-PrimeNovo-PTM/README.md

 3. in `transformers.py`: change variable `mass_b =79.9663` to whatever new PTM mole weight it has.

+4. in `config.yaml`: change "B": 79.9663 to whatever new PTM mole weight it has.

 And that's it, you can then finetune on your own dataset with additional `1` PTM, just replace that PTM with letter "B" anywhere it appears in your training/testing data.

 ## Run Instructions